DesktopECHO/Pi-Hole-for-WSL1/README.md

 * To reset or reconfigure Pi-Hole, run **Pi-hole Configuration.cmd** in the Pi-hole install folder

-* To uninstall Pi-Hole go to the Pi-hole install folder, right-click **Pi-hole Uninstall.cmd** and click **Run As Administrator.**  Backup your configuration via the Pi-hole web interface if you plan on re-installing.
+* To uninstall Pi-Hole go to the Pi-hole install folder, right-click **Pi-hole Uninstall.cmd** and click **Run As Administrator.**  If you plan on reinstalling, remember to first export your configuration via the Pi-hole web interface.

 **Trimmed console dump and screenshots:**